L-GC-Instituto-Humboldt/MetabarcodingIguaque/README.md

 rm(A,B,C,D,E,F,G,H)
 ```

-Plot reads count per sample and across controls to set up a cut-off and indicate the position of the samples below such cut-off at the library plate.
+Plot reads count per sample and across controls to set up a cut-off and indicate with an asterisk the position of the samples below such cut-off at the library plate.

 ```
 ngsfilt<-ngsfilt[which(ngsfilt$V2 %in% rownames(OBI@reads)),]